Renders it completely useless to anyone else

 The Activation Lock setting will only work if your Mac Secure Boot setting is set to Full Security.
-Secure Boot is another Apple advanced setting, introduced on modern Mac hardware, that ensure that only legitimate, trusted Apple and Microsoft operating systems can boot.
+Secure Boot is another advanced setting, introduced on modern Mac hardware, that ensures that only legitimate, trusted Apple and Microsoft operating systems can boot.

 - Changing this setting requires you to boot into your macOS recovery system and access the Startup Security Utility.
 To do that, hold the Command + R keys on your keyboard as soon as the Apple logo appears during the boot process.

 - From there, click Utilities, then Startup Security Utility.
 Use your macOS username and password to authenticate, then under Secure Boot, make sure that Full Security is the setting enabled.

 - Reboot your Mac as normal to proceed after this point.

 Apple’s Find My app lets you keep track of your Apple devices.
 It lets you locate them, remotely control and lock them, and erase them, if needed.

 Activation Lock is central to this remote defense, and it requires the Find My Mac setting to be enabled.